developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/barcode/index.md

 <span class='text-info'>STRING</span>

 ####Description
 Enable and disable automatic reconnection after scanner reboot.
 Applicable to DS3678 Bluetooth scanner only.
-It supports on Android with EMDK version 6.6 and above.
+Supported on Android devices with EMDK version 6.6 and above.

 ####Values